-- The project will begin in 2016 with the construction of a hydraulic barrier and of the treatment plant; - Confinement operations are expected to begin in 2017 and extend over an estimated 15-year period.
-The duration of the project will extend beyond 15 years, but it is impossible to determine the costs beyond 15 years; - The inflation rate is based on the average increase rate of the Non-Residential Building Construction Price Index - Industrial Sector ("NRBCPI") since 2000.
-The 3.43% inflation rate (which ranged between 2.4% and 2.6% in 2013) is used for the discount model;
+- The project will begin at the end of 2015 with the construction of a hydraulic barrier and of the treatment plant; - Confinement operations are expected to begin in 2017 and extend over an estimated 15-year period.
+The duration of the project will extend beyond 15 years, but it is impossible to determine the costs beyond 15 years; - For the West Sector, the portion of the costs attributable to the Corporation is 50% of the total costs to be incurred; - There is no residual value to the project.